how to test that an Exception is raised

 AttributeError: module 'src.exceptions' has no attribute 'function_name'

-• I open exceptions.py from the src folder to open it in the editor, then add the name
+• I open exceptions.py from the src folder in the editor, then add the name

 1function_name